sammilucia/arch-gaming/README.md

 3. Reboot.

 ## Using environment variables instead
-If you don't want to specify launch options for _every single game_ you can put the safe options into `/etc/environment` so they are enabled during login.
+If you don't want to specify launch options for _every single game_ you can put _known safe_ options into `/etc/environment` so they are enabled during login.
 To do this:

 1. Create and edit the file with `nano /etc/environment` if it doesn't already exist.
-2. Add the _probably safe_ options to the file, for example:
+2. Add your desired options, for example:

 ```
+#
+# This file is parsed by pam_env module
+#
+# Syntax: simple "KEY=VAL" pairs on separate lines
+#

+# Configure AMD.
+Only required if you have AMD iGPU/dGPU
+AMD_VULKAN_ICD="RADV"
+QT_QPA_PLATFORMTHEME="qt5ct"
+MOZ_ENABLE_WAYLAND=1

+# Enable AMD ACO shader compiler threading
+mesa_glthread=true

+# Set video decode to AMD.
+This should be set automatically since 12.0.1 of
+# libva-mesa-driver.
+This is only in here for testing.
+#VDPAU_DRIVER="radeonsi"

+# Enable rendering.
+Still in development, will probably crash!
+#VKD3D_CONFIG=dxr11
+#VKD3D_CONFIG=dxr

+# Pascal speed hack for Vulkan for all games.
+This should make a big difference
+# however _may_ cause problems in some games.
+If it does for you, move it from
+# here to steam Launch Options.
+VKD3D_CONFIG=force_static_cbv

-# Enable DLSS
+# Enable DLSS.
+This is still fairly new.
 PROTON_ENABLE_NVAPI=1
 PROTON_HIDE_NVIDIA_GPU=0

+# Compensate for compositing Window Managers:
+# 1 = Display _previous_ rendered frame.
+Highest FPS, but higher latency
+# 2 = Display _latest_ rendered frame, better latency, but _possibly_ lower FPS
+PRIMUS_SYNC=2

-# Enable shader cache per game instead of global shader cache
+# Enable shader disk cache per game instead of regenerating the cache at every
+# game launch.
+The disk cache path should no longer be required, however if
+# the shader cache is being regenerated each launch, try specifying it.
 __GL_SHADER_DISK_CACHE=1
-__GL_SHADER_DISK_CACHE_PATH=/var/cache/shaders
+#__GL_SHADER_DISK_CACHE_PATH=/var/cache/shaders

-# Enable threaded optomisation for OpenGL
+# Enable threaded optomisation for OpenGL.
 __GL_THREADED_OPTIMIZATION=1

-# Enable Vulkan and lock it to NVIDIA
-__NV_PRIME_RENDER_OFFLOAD=1
-__VK_LAYER_NV_optimus=NVIDIA_only
 ```

-3. In the above example you would still use launch options like: `gamemoderun vblank_mode=0 VKD3D_CONFIG=force_static_cbv %command%`.
-Unless you want to live on the wild side and put them all into env variables.
+3. In the above example you would still use the Launch Options above to force the use of NVIDIA.
+Using Launch Options this way enables you to still run some games on the iGPU, so you can play less demanding games on battery.

-The other disadvantage of this method is that if you play some lightweight games on battery (\*cough\* Stardew Valley \*cough\*), they will be forced to use the NVIDIA, which will drain battery.

 ## Asus fan settings
 If you are on a recent Asus notebook, see asus-linux.org for guides on how to properly configure NVIDIA drivers and support for configurable fan curves.

 I use the following commands to set fan curves for the Performance power profile with [asusctl](https://gitlab.com/asus-linux/asusctl).
 You don't need `sudo` for these:

-1. `asusctl fan-curve -m performance -f cpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:180,90c:180,180c:220` to set the CPU fan curve.
+1. `asusctl fan-curve -m performance -f cpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:220,90c:180,100c:220` to set the CPU fan curve.
-2. `asusctl fan-curve -m performance -f gpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:180,90c:180,180c:220` to set the GPU fan curve.
+2. `asusctl fan-curve -m performance -f gpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:220,90c:180,100c:220` to set the GPU fan curve.

 ## Lutris installation
-**Note: For me, installing Lutris made games run _worse_.
+**Note 1: For me, installing Lutris made games run _worse_.
 I don't yet know why, however games became extremely choppy and unplayable.
 Removing Lutris fixed this,**
+_Note 2: With all the above config, you actually shoudln't need Lutris.

 You can install Lutris, which provides a single interface for all your games, and runs games with community optimised settings.